-Credits: 2 Lecture/Lab Hours: 2 Lecture Hours: 1 Prereq: "C" or higher in HWST 128 or approval of instructor.
-Semester Offered: Fall, Spring Description: This is an intermediate course of hula and chant covering the fundamentals of traditional dance and traditions, chant. protocol, and language.
+Prereq: "C" or higher in HWST 128

+Semester Offered: Fall, Spring

+Description: This is an

+intermediate course of hula and chant covering the fundamentals of traditional dance and traditions, chant, protocol, and language.
 Students will advance their ability in hula performance and expand their knowledge in hula protocol, proper adornments, and the use of hula implements.